mrsingleton/jour71105/lessons/data/math/averages/01-mean.md

 |ForProfit U.|Corporation|Governor Roberts|Republicans|$917,480|
 |Freedom Foundation|Corporation|Senator Morris|Democrats|$5,280|

-- What is the figure you calculated?
+- What is the figure you calculated for the average?
 - Is this figure representative of all the values?
 - Why or why not?